Novel Direct Alpha Spectroscopy Technique for $^{225}$Ac Radiopharmaceutical detection in Cancer Cells: Experimental

 The radiolabeling procedures for both crown-TATE and PSMA-617 with $^{225}$Ac followed similar protocols, with the primary difference being the reaction temperatures used for each compound. crown-TATE (10$^{-4}$ M, 2.5 \micro L) or PSMA-617 (10$^{-4}$ M, 2.5 \micro L) was combined with [$^{225}$Ac]Ac$^{3+}$ (18 kBq/\micro L, 3.5 \micro L) in NH$_4$OAc buffer (pH 7, 5 \micro L) and distilled water (9 \micro L) at room temperature.
 For crown-TATE, the reaction mixture was gently shaken and incubated at 37 \degree C for 15 minutes, whereas for PSMA-617, incubation occurred at 90 \degree C for 15 minutes \cite{ingham2024preclinical,thakral2021house}.
 To analyze the radiolabeled products, a 2 \micro L aliquot of the resulting $^{225}$Ac-labeled compound was spotted onto silicic acid-impregnated iTLC plates and developed using EDTA solution (50 mM, pH 5.5).
 Under these conditions, free [$^{225}$Ac]Ac$^{3+}$ migrated with the solvent front (R$_f$ = 1.0), while both [$^{225}$Ac]Ac-crown-TATE and [$^{225}$Ac]Ac-PSMA-617 remained near the baseline (R$_f$ = 0.0–0.1).
 The TLC plates were imaged with an AR2000 TLC scanner (Eckert \& Ziegler) using P10 gas and WinScan V3\_14 software.
 To ensure accurate determination of radiochemical yields (RCYs), iTLC imaging of the $^{225}$Ac-labeled products was performed after a 4-hour delay, allowing for the decay of free $^{221}$Fr ($t_{1/2} = 4.80$ min) and $^{213}$Bi ($t_{1/2} = 45.6$ min).

-The molar activity of the radiolabeled compounds was determined using the ratio of the activity of $^{225}$Ac to the number of moles of targeting agent used for labeling.
+The molar activity of the radiolabeled compounds was determined using the ratio of the activity of $^{225}$Ac to the number of moles of targeting agent used for radiolabeling.
 In this study, a molar activity of 256 kBq/nmol was achieved for both crown-TATE and PSMA-617 and used for subsequent experiments.
+This corresponds to a specific activity of approximately 0.168~kBq/µg for crown-TATE (molecular weight: 1522~g/mol) and 0.202~kBq/µg for PSMA-617 (molecular weight: 1267~g/mol).
+The ligand-to-metal ratio of 1903:1 indicates that, on average, one $^{225}$Ac atom was coordinated by approximately 1900 targeting peptides in both cases during the radiolabeling process.

-$^{225}$Ac-labeled compounds were diluted in PBS solution to reach the desired volume for the experiment.
+$^{225}$Ac-labeled compounds were diluted in DPBS solution to reach the desired volume for the experiment.
 The diluted activities were further quantified via gamma spectroscopy using a high-purity germanium (HPGe) detector.
+The activity levels used for each sample type ranged from 3 to 10 kBq.
+A summary of the radiolabeling conditions and properties for the $^{225}$Ac-labeled compounds is presented in \autoref{tab:labeling-summary}.